August 16, 2017

 From January 1, 2016 until July 25, 2017, Face It TOGETHER (FIT) members with the disease of addiction reported a decrease in the number of times they visited a doctor or the emergency department after six months of addiction management coaching.

-In this timeframe, 366 FIT clients with the disease of addiction completed 840 FIT Risk Assessments.
-This instrument is used to assess the risk for recurrence of addiction symptoms or issues that effect a client’s wellness.
+In this timeframe, 366 FIT members with the disease of addiction completed 840 FIT Risk Assessments.
+This instrument is used to assess the risk for recurrence of addiction symptoms or issues that effect a member's wellness.
 One of its 13 metrics is related to visits to a doctor or emergency department due to addiction-related issues.

-Our data team looked closer at a cohort of clients – those self-reporting one or more visits to the doctor or the emergency department in the last sixth months because of addiction-related issues.
+Our data team looked closer at a cohort of members – those self-reporting one or more visits to the doctor or the emergency department in the last sixth months because of addiction-related issues.

-Of these clients, 63 remained engaged with a FIT coach for at least six months and reported at enrollment – 51% had one visit, 33% had two to three visits and 16% had more than four visits.
-After six months of coaching, 65% (41/63) of the clients self-reported having no visits in the last six months (Figure 1).
+Of these members, 63 remained engaged with a FIT coach for at least six months and reported at enrollment – 51% had one visit, 33% had two to three visits and 16% had more than four visits.
+After six months of coaching, 65% (41/63) of the members self-reported having no visits in the last six months (Figure 1).

-Healthcare utilization is just one of many factors FIT considers related to the risks and outcomes associated with our clients’ wellbeing.
+Healthcare utilization is just one of many factors FIT considers related to the risks and outcomes associated with our members’ wellbeing.